mishbah/Diving-into-ES2015/README.md

 import { add, foo } from './my_math_module';
 ```

+## A word on destructuring

+This destructuring syntax: `{ add, foo }` may look a little strange to you, but
+don't worry!
+We will be convering this in detail in a later lesson.
+Essentially
+what is happening here is we are saying that we only want to import specfic
+pieces from the module.
+Here we are only importing the add function and the foo
+variable.

 ## More Advanced Module Syntax

 In addition to these basic statements, we can import and export in a few different